steven2358/mlx/README.md

 ===
 A list of machine learning resources.

+2018-10-11
+---
+- [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805v1) A paper by Google AI Language on a state-of-the-art language model for a wide variety of NLP tasks.
+Model weights available at https://github.com/google-research/bert.

 2018-04-19
 ---
 - [Artificial Intelligence — The Revolution Hasn’t Happened Yet.](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7) An essay by Michael I. Jordan. #ai